-5.4 Gatekeeper for cardiac imaging - that went out to consultation
+4.4 Gatekeeper for cardiac imaging

 △ For GPs, Consultant Physicians and Cardiologists, standard EST (rather than stress echo or MPS) should be the first-line investigation for symptomatic adult patients with suspected CAD and an Australian Absolute risk score for cardiovascular event of less than 10 per cent over 5 years, and who have an interpretable ECG and are able to exercise.
 This should be reflected in the revised MBS descriptors.